thesadru/disnake/docs/migrating.rst

         async def foo(self, ctx):
             await ctx.send(ctx.secret_cog_data)

-To check if a command failed in the after invocation hook, you can use :attr:`.Context.command_failed`.
+To check if a command failed in the after invocation hook, yo can use :attr:`.Context.command_failed`.

 The invocation order is as follows: